ankostis/rollstats/README.md

 - `rollstats.py` - start with empty OR a pre-filled circular-buffer
 - `rollstats1.cpp` - start with empty std::vector (runtime sized)
+- `rollstats2.cpp` - start with compile-time array pre-filled with a single value

 ## Quickstart